vdata1/SandDriller/README.md

 npm --prefix . install .
 ```

-Note that the vulnerable version of vm2 sandbox used in the artifact evaluation is alread defined as dependency so you do not need to install it separately.
-To download and test other sandboxes, e.g., AdSafe or realms-shimt, we recommend downloading these sandboxes from their official resources (GitHub repository or npm) and build them and ensure they are accessible to SandDriller.
+Note that the vulnerable version of `vm2` and `safe-eval` sandboxes used in the artifact evaluation are alread defined as dependency, so you do not need to install them separately.
+To download and test other sandboxes, e.g., `AdSafe` or `realms-shim`, we recommend downloading these sandboxes from their official resources (GitHub repository or npm) and ensure they are accessible to SandDriller, i.e., they can be directly imported using the `require()` statement.

 To download the corpus used in the artifact evaluation (V8 tests), run the following commands: